 While we all have some Kapha within us, when Kapha is out of balance, we experience the negative side, such as the weight-gain, heaviness and lethargy mentioned above.
 Even if Kapha is not your primary Dosha, you can experience a Kapha imbalance during periods of your life when you are sedentary, putting others in front of you or going through a rough period in your life.

 Still curious about Kaphas?
 Click to find out all about Kaphas: Food & Lifestyle habits, tips, how to overcome Kapha imbalance & more.

 Here are some health resolutions for Kaphas:

-- Schedule your meditative/ self-care tasks for 6am-10am and 6pm-10pm, when Kapha time is highest.
+Kapha time is highest during this time.
 This is your best time for meditation, journaling, self-care, abhyanga self-oil massage, tongue scraping, oil-pulling, dry-brushing and whatever else makes you feel nourished!

 The beautiful thing about Ayurveda is the mind and body are connected, so any balancing you do on one will positively effect the other!
 A more peaceful mind will lead to a more peaceful digestion, which will lead to a more peaceful life.
 Also keep in mind that you can be a cross between two Doshas so be sure to check out how to set health resolutions for Vata and Pittas here to see how they apply to you.